top of page

 picture for the headspace in each page (replacing the molecule backgrounds).jpg

-in sustainability and energy science
+in energy science

-1) Coupled Ion-Electron Transfer in Energy Science
+1) Uncovering and Controlling Coupled Ion-Electron Transfer in Electrochemical Systems

-• Lithium ion (Li-ion) batteries, which power our modern lifestyles, are one prime example of this - Li ions transfer is coupled with the electron transfer to store and release energy; Another example is proton-coupled electron transfer, which is essential to a variety of chemical and biological processes, including photosynthesis and enzyme reactions.
+• Lithium ion (Li-ion) batteries, which power our modern lifestyles, are one prime example of this - Li ions transfer is coupled with the electron transfer to store and release energy; Another example is proton-coupled electron transfer (PCET), which is essential to a variety of chemical and biological processes, including photosynthesis and enzyme reactions.

 Dr Gang Wan

-2) Crossroads of Thermo-, Photo-, Electro-chemical Reactions for Sustainability
+2) Crossroads of Thermo-, Photo-, Electro-Chemical Reactions

 • Chemical transformations can be driven with a variety of energy inputs (e.g., heat, light, and electrochemical potentials).
 Current energy transitions toward sustainability require all these approaches.
 How to integrate and optimize these approaches in effective ways remains a grand challenge.